The leaflet is detailed below, or you can download the 'Radical Hysterectomy' leaflet in PDF.

 A radical hysterectomy means also removing a small part of the top of the vagina, some of the tissue either side of the neck of the womb, and lymph nodes.
 The operation takes 2 ½ - 3 ½ hours.
 Inpatient stay is approximately 3-4 days.

-Your consultant will discuss with you whether to take your ovaries out or leave them behind.
-The incision (cut) in your abdomen (tummy) may be vertical (up & down), transverse (across) or laparoscopic (keyhole).
+Your consultant will discuss with you whether to remove your ovaries or not.
+The incision (cut) in your abdomen (tummy) may be vertical (up & down) or transverse (across).
 Your consultant will discuss with you which is the most appropriate way in your circumstances.

 You will attend Pre-operative Clinic the same day as Outpatients or shortly before the operation.
 During this visit the staff will discuss the type of operation you will be having and what to expect before and after.
 You will have the opportunity to ask any questions that you may have.

-The staff will ask you to complete a health questionnaire and written and verbal information about the Enhanced Recovery programme will also be given to you.
+The pre-operative team will ask you to complete a health questionnaire and share with you written and verbal information about the Enhanced Recovery programme.
 It would also be helpful if you would make a list of all the medicines and drugs you are currently taking.
-The staff may seek advice from an anaesthetist or physician before your operation.
 A few tests may be performed such as blood pressure, urine test, blood tests and sometimes a chest x-ray or heart tracing.
 You may need to see an anaesthetist for assessment before your operation.
 The pre op staff will discuss with you blood thinning injections when you go home after your operation; there is a risk of blood clots after any surgery (and particularly after surgery for cancer), and the injections (for up to 4 weeks after the operation) will minimise this risk.

 In Hospital – Before Your Operation